 Problem Possible cause Remedy/information The appliance does not work Faulty circuit breaker Look in the fuse box to make sure that the fuse for the appliance is OK.
-Plug not plugged in Plug it in.
-Power cut Check whether the kitchen light works. nd four zeros light up in the display.
+Plug not plugged in Plug in the plug.
+Power cut Check whether the kitchen light works. (b) and four zeros light up in the display.
 Power cut Reset the clock.
 The oven does not heat up.
-The colon in the display flashes.
+The colon in the display is flashing.
 The oven is in demonstration mode.
 Switch off the circuit breaker in the fuse box and switch it on again after approx. 20 seconds.
-Then, within approx. 2 minutes, press and hold the obutton for approx.4 seconds until the colon lights up continuously.
+Then, within approx. 2 minutes, press and hold the c button for approx.4 seconds until the colon lights up continuously.
 F8 appears in the display.
 The automatic switch-off has been activated.
-Turn the function selector to the zero position.
+Turn the function selector to the off position.
 The microwave does not switch on.
 Door not fully closed.
-Check whether food remains or foreign material is trapped in the door.
+Check whether food residues or foreign objects is trapped in the door.
 Make sure that the sealing surfaces are clean.
 Check whether the door seal is twisted.
 The microwave was not started.
-Press the D∫∫∫ button.
+Press the $\triangleright \mathbb{N}$ button.
 The appliance does not heat up to the temperature which has been set.
-The D Press the D∫∫∫ button.
-Microwave operation has been cancelled for no apparent reason.
+The DIII button was not pressed.
+Press the D button.
+Microwave operation has been can- celled for no apparent reason.
 The microwave has a fault.
 If this fault occurs repeatedly, please call the after-sales service.
 Oven operation without microwave is possible.
 With microwave operation, the food The microwave power setting is too low.
 Select a higher power setting. takes longer to heat up than before.
 A larger amount than usual has been placed in the appliance.
 Double the amount = almost double the time The food was colder than usual.
 Stir or turn the food during cooking